zarf-dev/proposals/2-deprecate-big-bang/README.md

 zarf dev generate big bang --version 2.3.4 –skip-flux=false --values-file-manifests =istio-values.yaml

 Flags:
   --skip-flux bool           Whether or not to create a flux component (default false) --repo string   	         Override repo to pull Big Bang from instead of Repo One.
-  --values-file-manifests    A comma separated list of values files to pass to the Big Bang component
+  --values-file-manifests    A comma separated list of configmap or secret manifests to pass to the Big Bang Helm Release

 ```